‘If you win the morning, you win the day’ – Tim Ferriss

 Er, hello fixed mindset!

 But doing exercise at the start of the day has been a revelation!
 I choose something that I feel like doing and vary it up a bit to keep me interested.
-Sometimes cardio, sometimes weights and definitely yoga at least once.

 I aim for 20-30 minutes each morning.
 The feeling you get knowing you’ve had a great workout and you’ve got the rest of the day ahead of you is a-mazing.
 I’m sleeping much better too.